 Written by Christopher Hampton, directed by Jonathan Church with design by Anna Fleischle, lighting by Jon Clark with sound by Paul Groothuis.

-Nearest Underground: London Bridge (National Rail, Northern and Jubilee lines);
+Nearest Tube or Train: London Bridge (National Rail, Northern and Jubilee lines)

 Nearest Buses: RV1, 47, 343, 381, 42, 78, 188